romkacaddy/text-plus-poc/README.md

 # text-plus-poc
-Programmatically creates accounts and sends texts via textplus
+Programmatically creates accounts and sends texts via textplus.
+Interested in how this hack was created?
+Read about it [here](https://ligma.vip/posts/textplus/)

 # USE TOR!